-“It’s important for everyone to make sure their household is ready,” said Linda Mathes, CEO, National Capital Region.
 “A disaster like a home fire can happen anywhere, at any time.
-We urge people to take these steps now and know what they should do if an emergency occurs.”
+We urge people to take preparedness steps now so they know what to do should an emergency occur,” said Barry Porter, regional CEO of the Red Cross of Eastern NC.

-- Get a kit.
-Keep disaster supplies in an easy-to-carry bag to use at home or carry in case ordered to evacuate.
+• Get a kit.
+Keep disaster supplies in an easy-to-carry bag to use in case ordered to evacuate.

-HOME FIRE CAMPAIGN: Seven times a day, someone in this country dies in a fire.
+HOME FIRE CAMPAIGN Seven times a day someone in this country dies in a fire.
 The Red Cross has been working to reduce that number through its Home Fire Campaign, a multi-year effort to reduce the number of home fire deaths and injuries by 25 percent.
 Launched in October of 2014, the Red Cross and thousands of campaign partners have helped save many lives through the effort, as well as installing 1.1 million smoke alarms in homes all across the country.
+Here in the Eastern NC region, the Red Cross installed more than 7,400 smoke alarms in fiscal year 2017.

-WHAT PEOPLE CAN DO: People can visit redcross.org/homefires to find out more about how to protect themselves and their loved ones from fires.
-They can become a Red Cross volunteer by visiting redcross.org/NCRinstalls.
+WHAT PEOPLE CAN DO People can visit redcross.org/homefires to learn how to protect themselves and their loved ones from fire.
+They can become a Red Cross volunteer by visiting redcross.org/volunteer.
 They can also help by donating to Red Cross Disaster Relief by visiting redcross.org, calling 1-800-RED CROSS or texting the word REDCROSS to 90999 to make a $10 donation.
 Donations to Disaster Relief will be used to prepare for, respond to and help people recover from disasters big and small.

 About the American Red Cross: